Introduction

 - Use a standard 52-card deck with cards ranked from Ace (highest) to 2 (lowest)

-- If the dealer's team wins, the player who selected the court becomes the new dealer
+- If the dealer's team wins, the player who selected the trump becomes the new dealer.

-- The player with the highest score at the end of the game is the winner
+- The team with the highest score at the end of the game is the winner.

 Rung Court Piece Strategy